 No matter how much I love my store-bought coconut milk, it doesn’t even come close to fresh homemade coconut milk.
 The taste of fresh coconut milk is so clean, so refreshing, so fragrant.
 It’s just like fresh coconut in the creamy liquid form.
 You can use it to enhance the flavor of a myriad of dishes – from smoothies and shakes to soups and stews – or just sip it on its own.

 A fun fact about coconuts.
-In Sanskrit, coconut tree is known as “kalpa vriksha”, which translates to “tree which gives all that is necessary for living”.
+In Sanskrit, coconut tree is known as “kalpa vriksha”, which translates to a “tree which gives all that is necessary for living”.
 And it’s true.
 You could literally live off of coconuts for several months if you needed to.
 But very few people have ever actually eaten a fresh raw coconut, besides that one time in Mexico, of course.
 So why don’t we eat fresh coconuts more often?
 Well, I would guess that you’re probably not growing coconuts in your backyard.
 And even if you were, it’s pretty hard to crack them open.
 Once you do open them though, you can use all that beautiful white flesh to make our own milk.

-Tips for Making the Best Coconut Milk
+Tips for Making Fresh Coconut Milk

-Choose the right coconut – when it comes to making coconut milk, you have a few options – brown (mature) coconut, white (young) coconut, or shredded coconut.
+When it comes to making coconut milk, you have a few options – brown (mature) coconut, white (young) coconut, or shredded coconut.
 (I don’t recommend using desiccated coconut because I find it too dry and bland).
 Depending on your location, you might have a hard time finding fresh coconuts.
 If that’s the case, use unsweetened shredded coconut.
 In fact, I prefer homemade coconut milk from shredded coconut over fresh because the coconut flavor of shredded coconut is much more mellow.
 Making coconut milk from shredded coconut is also much faster and easier.
 Sometimes you simply don’t have the time to crack the coconut open, drain the coconut water, extract the coconut flesh from the hard shell, peel the brown bits, chop the flesh into smaller pieces … you get my point.

-Add sunflower lecithin – sunflower lecithin is a natural emulsifier that endows food with a creamy, smooth texture.
 Without an emulsifier the coconut milk naturally separates and is a little clumpy (the consistency of curdled milk with a very solid top layer) when chilled.
 Sunflower lecithin helps to keep the coconut milk more homogenized.
 You’ll still see some separation, even with the use of sunflower lecithin, but that’s normal.
 Separation happens even with store-bought milk – that’s why you’re supposed to “shake well”.
 Whether you use it or not is completely optional.
 After all, one of the reasons you might be making homemade coconut milk is to avoid any additives.
 That said, sunflower lecithin is actually a dietary supplement beneficial to the brain and the nervous system.

-Experiment with different coconut to water ratios – the thickness of your coconut milk really depends on your needs.
+The thickness of your coconut milk really depends on your needs.
 Always start with smaller amount of water and add more as you go.

 - Fresh coconut – 1 cup fresh coconut flesh to 3/4 cup hot water produces thick milk ideal for desserts, ice cream, or puddings.
 1 cup coconut to 1.4 cups water is similar to the texture of canned coconut milk.
 1 cup coconut to 1.5 cups water is great for drinking or as a liquid for smoothies.